Getting a water supply

 Private water supply

 You might have a private water supply because of where you live.
-It is important to check your water supply source and supply piping regularly.
-You might find it helpful to use a self-help risk assessment available on a website for people who have a private water supply.
-The risk assessment is at www.privatewatersupplies.gov.uk.
+If you do, it's important to check your water supply source and supply piping regularly.
+You can read more about risk-assessing your private water supply on the Scottish government website.

-Your local authority has a duty to regularly inspect and monitor the quality of drinking water in your private supply if it supplies a large amount of water or serves more than 50 people or supplies a commercial or public activity (legal note 3).
+Your local authority has a duty to regularly inspect and monitor the quality of drinking water in your private supply if it supplies a large amount of water, serves more than 50 people or supplies a commercial or public activity (legal note 2).

-When the supply provides domestic water for less than 50 people and does not serve commercial or public activities you don't have to complete a risk assessment.
+If the supply provides domestic water for fewer than 50 people and doesn't serve commercial or public activities you don't have to complete a risk assessment.
 The local authority has to give you advice if you ask for it.

 Finding a new private water supply

-A private water supply can come from 'surface water' like lochs, streams or rivers or from below ground from boreholes or wells.
-Most water taken from such sources will need to be treated before it is suitable as drinking water.
+A private water supply can come from surface water like lochs, streams or rivers, or from below ground from boreholes or wells.
+Most water from such sources will need to be treated before it's suitable to drink.

-If you want to create a new private water supply for domestic use you need to get advice from your local authority environmental health department about obtaining estimates from local surveyors etc about the costs.
-You might be eligible for financial help of up to £800 to provide a private supply to your home (legal note 2).
+If you want to create a new private water supply for domestic use, you need to get advice from your local authority environmental health department about obtaining estimates from local surveyors about the costs.
+You might be eligible for financial help of up to £800 to provide a private supply to your home (legal note 3).